PennyLaneAI/pennylane/doc/development/adding_templates.rst

         list_of_gates = rec.queue

-   * Consider using the :func:`broadcasting <pennylane.templates.broadcasting>` function to make your code more concise.
+   * Consider using the :func:`broadcasting <pennylane.templates.broadcast>` function to make your code more concise.

    * Write an extensive docstring that explains how to use the template.
 Include a sketch of the template (add the file to the ``doc/_static/templates/<templ_type>/`` directory).
 You can also display a small usage example